 The value of a monitoring services comes from the ability to make sense of data.
 What should you focus on?
 What does it mean?
 What should you do about it?
 These questions are the core of any monitoring practice.

-While our sensors are disruptive in a good way, we hope that what really catches our customers' attention is the way we plan to interpret the data.
+While our sensors are disruptive in a good way, we hope that what really catches our customers' attention is the way we interpret the data.

 Every collection has an implicit or explicit strategy for their collection environment.
 At Conserv we will be supporting your efforts to formalize a strategy and evaluate your performance to the strategy.

 If you're working toward seasonal set points, how well are you following the plan?
-If you're working to stay within a static threshold with 90% compliance, how well are you following the plan?
+If you're working to stay close to a set point or within a specific daily fluctuation, how well are you following the plan?
+How quickly are you consuming your objects' light budgets?
+Will your current conditions allow you to meet your longevity targets for your most sensitive items?

-How you interpret your environmental data is highly contextual based on the strategy you have for a particular space.
+How you interpret your environmental data is highly contextual based on the strategy you have for a particular space and the objects in it.
 The data really is just the start.

 The Idea of a Maturity Model

-At Conserv we are working with conservation professionals to develop a full maturity model for environmental monitoring along the dimensions of observation, interpretation, action, and evaluation.
+At Conserv we are working with collections professionals to develop a full maturity model for environmental monitoring along the dimensions of observation, interpretation, action, and evaluation.

 The purpose of a maturity model is to assess your organization's performance along each dimension and determine what can be done not to reach perfection but to reach the next level of maturity - it's a process built around incremental improvement.